nyu-software-engineering/python-package-example/README.md

 Repeat as many times as necessary until the package works as expected.
 Once complete, upload to the real PyPI instead of the TestPyPI repository.

+If updating version numbers is tedious, you may consider using [bumpver](https://pypi.org/project/bumpver/#configuration-setup) - a tool that can automate some parts of updating version numbers.

 ## How to install and use this package

 Try [installing and using your package](https://packaging.python.org/en/latest/tutorials/packaging-projects/#installing-your-newly-uploaded-package) in a separate Python project: